prantlf/v-cargs/README.md

 Parses command-line arguments to statically typed options or a string map with the help of usage description.

+* Legible configuration inferred from the usage instructions text.
+* Full control over the usage text.
+* Checks for unknown and required options, invalid value types and arithmetic overflow.
+* Compatibility with the [getopt and getopt_long] standards.

 ## Synopsis

 Specify usage description and version of the command-line tool.
 Declare a structure with all command-line options.
 Import the command-line parser and parse the options and arguments: